kreshnikxhangolli/kreshnikxhangolli.github.io/_posts/2017-04-21-Rmarkdown_analysis_report.md

 In terms of analysis we show:

--   Both treatment *D* and outcome *Y* variable pass the visual inspection test of conditional mean discontinuity at the at the cutoff point of the score variable *S*; *E*(*Y*|*S*),*E*(*D*|*S*) discontinuous at cutoff
+-   Both treatment *D* and outcome *Y* variable pass the visual inspection test of conditional mean discontinuity at the at the cutoff point of the score variable *S*; E(Y\|S),E(D\|S) discontinuous at cutoff
 -   Treatment effect of income on religiousness
     -   controling for covariates
     -   employing different bandwidth
-    -   employing up to 3rd order polynomial of the score variabl
+    -   employing up to 3<sup>rd</sup> order polynomial of the score variabl
 -   Covariates pass the regression test of no-break at cutoff point

 Buser (2015) employes cross-section data from a representative survey (N =2,645) from Ecuador.
-The fuzzy regression disconuity setting derived from the cash transfer program of theEcuadorian governement, called Bono Desarollo Humano (BDH).
+The fuzzy regression disconuity setting derived from the cash transfer program of the Ecuadorian governement, called Bono Desarollo Humano (BDH).
 Eligibility BDH recipiency is determined by a cutoff percentile on a wealth index.
 The index is derived from nonlinear principal components analysis on a set of household observable characteristics.
 A new index, calculated on somewhat differing household characteristic was introduced in 2009, which affected the eligibility of households close to the cutoff point.
 Some previously non-eligible households gain eligibility, while some previuosly eligible households gained eligibility.
 Religiousness was measure through three proxies; household self-assessed religiousness, being an evangelical Christian, and attendance to selected religious services.
 Covariates analyzed are presented in the following table.
 We recommend reading the paper for the detailed description.

 <table>
 <colgroup>